UNIZAR-30248-2019-MURCY/FrontEnd/README.md

 ### NodeJS

 Get started with Node to use everything in the JS ecosystem, including Expo and React Native.
-We recommend using the latest Node version.

  [Download NodeJS](https://nodejs.org/en/download/)